leveste/EternalBasher/EternalExtractor/readme.md

 # EternalExtractor

-Shell script to automatically extract all Doom Eternal's .resources files using QuickBMS.
+Shell script to automatically extract all Doom Eternal's .resources files using QuickBMS or Powerball523's EternalREsourceExtractor.

+## Instructions for EternalREsourceExtractor

+Simply download the latest binary from the tool's [release page](https://github.com/PowerBall253/EternalResourceExtractor).

+**Note:** Do not download the ".exe" binary as that one is intended for Windows and won't work with this script.

-## Instructions
+## Instructions for QuickBMS

 To install QuickBMS on Linux, you can download the source code.
 Once downloaded, unzip the file.